-- (1) Due to rules under European law, every individual subsidy of more than 500,000 euros is published see Article 9 GBER. - (2) The FFA and the BMWi are furthermore entitled to publish the following information about supported projects: - (a) Title of the project; - (b) Name of the grant recipient and where applicable name of the co-producer; - (c) Year of approval; and - (d) Amount of the grant. - (3) Compliance with the objective pursued through the funding measure will be evaluated regularly.
-For this it is necessary for the applicant to collect the data required for an evaluation of the project at the request of the FFA and to make these and any other necessary information available quickly to the FFA.
-The FFA may stipulate that presentation of this information is a prerequisite for issuing the grant notification or for payment of the grant.
+- (1) Due to rules under European law, every individual subsidy of more than 500,000 euros is published see Article 9 GBER. - (2) The German Federal Film Board and the Economic Affairs Ministry are furthermore entitled to publish the following information about supported projects: - (a) title and brief contents of the project; - (b) director and scriptwriter; - (c) name of the grant recipient and where applicable name of the co-producer; - (d) level of the total production costs and of the German production costs; - (e) year of approval; - (f) amount of the grant; and - (g) percentage share of the part of the eligible total costs of the measure financed by state aids (aid intensity). - (3) Compliance with the objective pursued through the funding measure will be evaluated regularly.
+For this it is necessary for the applicant to collect the data required for an evaluation of the project at the request of the German Federal Film Board and to make these and any other necessary information available quickly to the German Federal Film Board.
+The German Federal Film Board may stipulate that presentation of this information is a prerequisite for issuing the grant notification or for payment of the grant. - (4) The grant recipients must provide institutions with project-related information, also that which goes beyond the usual content of an intermediate report and evidence of use, as well as company-related information that was relevant when making the application or of a general nature and which is included in the result monitoring concept.

-- (4) The grant recipients must provide institutions with project-related information, also that which goes beyond the usual content of an intermediate report and evidence of use, as well as company-related information that was relevant when making the application or of a general nature and which is included in the result monitoring concept. - (5) Financial aid received may in an individual case be checked by the European Commission as set out under Art.
+(5) Financial aid received may in an individual case be checked by the European Commission as set out under Art.
 12 GBER.

-§ 10 Coming into Force
+Section 10 Coming into Force

-These Guidelines will come into force on 3 December 2015 and apply to all applications submitted up to 31st December 2018.
+These Guidelines will come into force on 15 December 2017 and apply to all applications submitted up to 31 December 2018.

-Berlin, 1 December 2015
+Berlin, 1 December 2017